coohom/cloud-docs/src/scene_processor.md

 Note that exit value 7 represents the exit is caused by unstatisfying scene.

-A [web GUI](https://www.kujiale.com/coohomcloud/kloudscene#/) for scene filtering is more user-friendly.
+A [Web GUI](https://www.kujiale.com/coohomcloud/kloudscene#/) for scene filtering is more user-friendly.
 We recommend users to use filtering GUI instead of filtering in `SceneProcessor`.
 The `SceneProcessor` is optional.